MadhuriRatakonda/HibernateExamples/README.md

 # HibernateExamples saipriya paladugu is good girl
+sumesh is bad boy